cloudpilot-emu/cloudpilot-emu/README.md

 The emulator is written in C++ and compiled to Web Assembly using emscripten.
 In order to build the WASM binary you need to install a recent version of the emscripten toolchain.
-Cloudpilot currently builds with 2.0.24.
+CloudpilotEmu currently builds with 2.0.24.

 With the SDK properly set up you can build the source via